-Due to the standardized data formats, structured data is often equipped with efficient data management ways, \eg SQL for database.
-In our approach, we aim to provide LLMs with specialized interfaces based on them, helping LLMs to \emph{read} and \emph{utilize} the structured data.
+Due to the standardized data formats, structured data is often equipped with efficient data management ways, \eg SQL for the database.
+In our approach, we aim to provide LLMs with specialized interfaces, helping LLMs to \emph{read} and \emph{utilize} the structured data.
 Next, we present the specially designed interfaces for KG, table, and DB.

-\paragraph{Interfaces for Knowledge Graph.} When performing complex reasoning on a KG, existing work~\cite{he-wsdm-21,sun-emnlp-18} typically starts from a certain entity (about the question topic), and jumps along with the relations until reaching the answer.
+\paragraph{Interfaces for Knowledge Graph.} When performing complex reasoning on a KG, existing work~\cite{sun-emnlp-18} typically starts from a certain entity (about the question topic), and jumps along with the relations until reaching the answer.
 In this process, LLMs should be aware of the neighboring relations of the current entity, and the neighboring triples with certain relations to the current entity.
-Based on it, LLMs can select the relevant relations and triples from them to finally reach the answer entities.
+Based on it, LLMs can select the relevant relations and triples from them to find the answer.
 For this purpose, we devise two functions for assisting LLMs to accomplish the above operations.

 $\bullet$ \emph{Extract\_Neighbor\_Relations~(e)}: extracts all the neighboring relations of the entity $e$.

 $\bullet$ \emph{Extract\_Triples~($e$, $\{r\}$)}: extracts all the triples with the relation in $\{r\}$ and head entity $e$.